San Diego is a mecca for Indian casinos.

 The drive is on Interstate 15 for most of the way.
 Normally it is a 55 minute to 1.5 hour drive, but, as you might imagine, that will vary widely based on traffic.
 Google maps estimates that time stretching into 2 hours on average should you leave San Diego late on a Friday afternoon.

-Harrah’s Southern California, formerly known as Harrah’s Rincon, has 1,700 slot machines and 61 table games on its 59,000 square foot gaming floor.
+Harrah’s Southern California, formerly known as Harrah’s Rincon, has just under 1,700 slot machines and 61 table games on its 59,000 square foot gaming floor.

 The poker room spreads $3/6 limit and $1/3 No-limit Texas Hold’em on up.

 The 1,065 room hotel, has pools, a lazy river, a 2,200 seat concert venue, nine different restaurants, ranging from a Starbucks to a buffet to an upscale steakhouse to their own craft brewery, where the beer is made onsite.

 777 Harrah’s Rincon Way